-As mentioned earlier, the acceptance of leachate from Bonny Glen leachate has caused major compliance issues at the plant, with respect to ammonia in particular.
-Bonny Glen have now installed pre-treatment in an attempt to mitigate some of the issue and comply with Council requirements.
+As mentioned earlier, the acceptance of leachate from Bonny Glen leachate has stopped.
 Further work is required in order to make the plant consistently compliant with consent conditions.
-One possibility now under consideration is whether to pipe wastewater to Bulls for treatment and discharge.
+One possibility now under consideration is to pipe wastewater to Bulls for treatment and discharge to land.
 This would relieve pressure on the Tutaenui Stream, which at some times of the year has no natural flow.